maroha/superior/homework_1.md

 26. Does order have some money limit?
 No, it is not limited.
 27. How is your salary organized?
-Every worker has his fixed hour payment, every word day is 8 hours.
+Every worker has his fixed hour payment, every work day is 8 hours.
 28. How are they rounding your work hours?
 Every employee has fixed 8 work hours a day, exept weekends
 29. Can bill have an additional discount, if costumer have birthday?
 No, only membership card can give order discount
 30. Will costomer get discount if he forgot his membership card?
-Yes, costomer can show his document, and discount can be made by finding him in membership list
+Yes, costomer can show his document, and discount can be made by finding him in membership list.
+  * **Mis mõte üldse liikmekaardil on, kui seda ei lähe tegelikult vaja?**
 31. Can costomer get money back for wrong order, or only order change?
 Costomer will get his money back, if there is no opertunity to replace order.
 32. Can be order canceled after order payment?
 Yes, it can be, after reciving  payment money.
+  * **Palun seda kõsimust selgitada.**

 **Head waiter**